OSGeo/OSGeoLive-doc/doc/quickstart/leaflet_quickstart.rst

 Setting up the Map
 ================================================================================
-Let's create a map of eastern Africa with an indication of the 2018 FOSS4G conference.
+Let's create a map of Firenze, Italy with an indication of the 2022 FOSS4G conference.
 First we'll initialize the map and set its view to our chosen geographical coordinates and a zoom level:

 .. code-block:: javascript